claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Performance Insights feature to determine bottlenecks for reads and writes.
 - In-transit and at-rest encryption.
 You must connect using TLS connect.
 ## Amazon Keyspace
-Amazon Keyspaces is a fully managed Apache Cassandra database.
-Cassandra is an open-source NoSQL key/value database similar to DynamoDB.
-It is a  columnar store database but has some additional functionality.
+Amazon Keyspaces is a fully managed **Apache Cassandra database.** Cassandra is an open-source NoSQL key/value database similar to DynamoDB.
+- **It is a columnar store database.**
 - **Serverless**
 - Use cases:
-	- **Build applications that require low latency**
-	- **Build applications using open-source technologies**
-	- **Move your Cassandra workloads to the cloud**
+	- Best suited for workloads that need **Cassandra compatibility**
 ## Neptune
-Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
+Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with **highly connected datasets.**
 - Highly available across **3 AZ** with up to **15 read replicas**
+- **Point-in-time recovery** due to continuous backup to S3
 - **Netpune Database**: **2 types**
 	- **Provisioned**: you choose an instance type
 	- **Serverless**: set a min and max Neptune Capacity units

+> [!NOTE]
-- **Neptune Analyses**:  provide capabilites to run large-scale graph analytics algorithms efficiently
+>  **Neptune Analyses**:  provide capabilites to run large-scale graph analytics algorithms efficiently

 ## ElastiCache
-Amazon ElastiCache is a web service that makes it easy to set up, manage, and scale a distributed in-memory data store or cache environment in the cloud
+Amazon ElastiCache is a web service that makes it easy to set up, manage, and scale a distributed **in-memory data store** or cache environment in the cloud

+- AWS managed caching service
+- **In-memory key-value store** with **sub-millisecond latency**
  - **Can only be accessible by resources in the same VPC** (to ensure low latency)
 - It can be **cross region** if enabled
 - **Using ElastiCache requires heavy application code changes**